 |5||Better than average: Demonstrates a strategic approach and aligns the communication solution with the business need to deliver meaningful results|

 |4||Average: Competent approach or results, professionally sound and appropriate|

 |3||Somewhat less than satisfactory: Several key elements that are critical to the strategy or execution are missing, incorrect or under-represented|

 |2||An inadequate approach or result: A significant number of critical elements are missing|

 Entries must receive 5.25 to receive an Award of Merit.
 Entries scoring 5.75 and higher receive an Award of Excellence.

 For each entry submitted, entrants receive a comprehensive evaluation with scores and comments provided by a team of two evaluators.

 How are winners notified and recognized?

-Winners will be notified in April 2018, and recognized at the IABC World Conference Excellence Gala in Montréal on Tuesday, 5 June 2018.
+Winners will be notified in April 2019, and recognized at the IABC World Conference Excellence Gala in Vancouver on Tuesday, 11 June 2019.
 Winners of the best of the best awards, and agencies and departments of the year accolades will be announced and celebrated at the Excellence Gala.

 What happens to the entries once the program is over?